mozilla/mozjpeg/README-turbo.txt

 With libjpeg v7 and v8, new features were added that necessitated extending the compression and decompression structures.
-Unfortunately, due to the exposed nature of those structures, extending them also broke backward ABI compatibility with previous libjpeg releases.
+Unfortunately, due to the exposed nature of those structures, extending them also necessitated breaking backward ABI compatibility with previous libjpeg releases.
 Thus, programs that were built to use libjpeg v7 or v8 did not work with libjpeg-turbo, since it is based on the libjpeg v6b code base.
 Although libjpeg v7 and v8 are still not as widely used as v6b, enough programs (including a few Linux distros) made the switch that there was a demand to emulate the libjpeg v7 and v8 APIs/ABIs in libjpeg-turbo.
 It should be noted, however, that this feature was added primarily so that applications that had already been compiled to use libjpeg v7+ could take advantage of accelerated baseline JPEG encoding/decoding without recompiling.  libjpeg-turbo does not claim to support all of the